gyzhao21/drugmatrix/README.md

 - **Toxicologcal Profile**
   - *Question to address:* What outcomes are when you choose a treatment in a specific tissue (e.g., Liver)?
   -  Select an endpoint within the tool to retrieve a list of relevant treatments along with their corresponding exposure conditions.
   -  Identify chemical exposures linked to specific histopathological and clinical chemistry changes.
-The tool provides essential contextual details, including the chemical compound, dose, vehicle, and duration of exposure.
+The tool provides essential contextual details, including the chemical compound, dose, vehicle, and duration of exposure- in a qualittive manner.

 - **Individual Chmical Expression and Enrichment**
+  - *Question to address:*
+  - dfd

 - **Scientific Citations**